MrDonn.org

 The Plains people did not have a written language of words and letters.
 They used pictures and symbols.
+Although they had a spoken language, when the early European explorers entered the plains area, they created a sign language.
+At one time, there were over 3000 different signs.
+Each had a meaning.

-Pictures: They wrote on rocks, cave walls, and on scraps of buffalo hide.
+Pictures: The Plains people wrote on rocks, cave walls, and on scraps of buffalo hide.
 These pictographs told stories of their battles, heroes, and daily life.
 They also acted as warnings.
 There is a story about a Plains family who saw a picture sign by the side of a creek.
 This picture clearly told of an enemy camp just ahead.
 The family could tell that the writing was recent.
 There had been little wear to the message, and the weather had been wet.
 They quickly turned and took another route.

 Smoke Signals: Smoke signals were another form of communication.
 The plains are flat.
 You could see a smoke signal for miles.
 By changing the puffs of smoke from short to long, they could send a message.
 Sometimes the message was one of warning.
 Some were simple messages like, "Come on home.
 It's time for supper!"